-As disclosed in Note 14, the Company has tax losses which will expire after the tax holiday period.
+As disclosed in Note 14, the Company has tax losses that can generally be carried forward for a period of 7 years from the period the loss was incurred.
 These tax losses represent potential value to the Company to the extent that the Company is able to create taxable profits before the expiry period of these tax losses.
 The Company has not recorded any deferred tax assets in relation to these tax losses.